aress31/sci/README.md

 * Optimise the source code.

 ## Project Information
-This framework was developed in the context of my master thesis work in July 2015.
+This framework was developed in the context of my master thesis work in July 2015 and rewritten in 2017.

 Further information about my master thesis work can be found at: